 During this time it was decided to develop a ladies section.
 In the earlier days there was a Footscray ladies team with no attachment to the men’s club bit this was to be a joint venture.
 Most of those recruited were from the Footscray High School which was situated between out present east side ground and Wembley Avenue, now housing.
 Social life was difficult with no club rooms so it was pie nights, progressive diners, car quiz trials to picnic spots and of course the Presentation dinner dances to which almost all members attended.

-With the playing surface deteriorating and the gardeners taking over our “club room” discussion with the Footscray Council let to the offer of 2 grounds at Johsntone Reserve, Essex St West Footscray with a new pavilion to share with Roberts Tennis Club, Footscray Marching Girls and Footscray Women’s Athletics Club.
-Club policy was to appoint the Mayor fo the City as Patron to Cr Alan Curtain was certainly of benefit to this venture.
+With the playing surface deteriorating and the gardeners taking over our “club room aka shed” discussion with the Footscray Council let to the offer of 2 grounds at Johnston Reserve, Essex St West Footscray with a new pavilion to share with Roberts Tennis Club, Footscray Marching Girls and Footscray Women’s Athletics Club.
+Club policy was to appoint the Mayor of the City as Patron.
+Cr Alan Curtain was certainly of benefit to this venture.

 Ours was the first hockey club to invite umpires and the opposition in to join our team for refreshments after the match.
 Another first was to have girls playing in our underage boys teams because there was no underage girls competition then.

 When rain stopped council workers cutting the grass through the week, it had to be hand mowed on Saturday morning and of course, the grounds marked with Limil.
 The pavilion was cleaned every Friday during the season.
 Social life improved as well during this time.
 This takes us up to the early Johnson Reserve days.